eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

 }
 ```

-This is all just some fancy code to make sure the topbar is disabled when the page has been scrolled down at least one "screen height" (`100vh`), and that it reappears only if it's scrolled up "fast enough" (go ahead and adjust the numbers to your liking).
+This is all just some "fancy" code to make sure the topbar is disabled when the page has been scrolled down at least one "screen height" (`100vh`), and that it reappears only if it's scrolled up "fast enough" (go ahead and adjust the numbers to your liking).

 That's it for the sidebar.
 Stay tuned for the next posts in the series!